 Are you looking to strengthen your core but not sure where to start?
 Here are five essential core exercises for beginners – whether you are new to exercise or are making a return to fitness!

-So I decided that I need to start sharing more workouts, starting with these core exercises for beginners.
+So I decided that I needed to start sharing more workouts, starting with these core exercises for beginners.

 (You can combine these for a workout or simply do them individually – you will benefit no matter what.)